Crime in Paraguay: Cigarette smuggling

 Due to discrepancies in the cigarette tax rate between Brazil and Paraguay (16% in Paraguay vs. 80% in Brazil), large quantities of cigarettes are smuggled into Brazil via Santa Catarina.
 Journalists have alleged that the Tabacalera Del Este factory owned by relatives of Paraguayan President Horacio Cartes, is responsible for producing cigarettes for the purpose of being smuggled into Brazil via Ciudad del Este.

 Corruption

 Observers maintain that corruption in Paraguay remains a major impediment to the emergence of stronger democratic institutions and sustainable economic development.

 Domestic violence

-On average one woman is murdered in Paraguay every 10 days, or 11.2% of the overall homicide rate.
+In 2009, on average one woman was murdered in Paraguay every 10 days, or 11.2% of the overall homicide rate.
 However, it is not clear exactly how many women are killed in domestic violence situations.
 Although Paraguay has taken several measures to deal with this problem, including creating special police units for domestic violence victims, lack of adequate laws, as well as conservative attitudes within a male dominated society hinder progress.